 While Fire Island beaches are mostly open to all comers, with the current health guidelines, come prepared with masks and be ready to observe distancing rules.
 Fire Island beaches are attached to communities, which could affect what is considered acceptable.
 Not all hamlets have lifeguards, while others aren’t activating their lifeguards until later in June.
 Check posted signage before hitting the surf.

-The Fire Island Lighthouse (1 Burma Rd., Fire Island National Seashore; 631-661-4876, fireislandlighthouse.com) is an amazing sight at a height of 168 feet.
-The tower at the lighthouse is currently closed, but you can still get pretty close to it if you’re willing to walk from either Kismet or Robert Moses State Park, which should make for a sensational snapshot.
-The lighthouse’s outdoor Terrace Gift Shop is open daily from 11 a.m. to 4 p.m. and will be selling merch as well as snacks and drinks.
+The Fire Island Lighthouse (1 Burma Rd., Fire Island National Seashore; 631-583-5901, fireislandlighthouse.com) is an amazing sight at a height of 168 feet.
+The tower is once again open for tours daily 10 a.m. to 5 p.m.— bring masks and prepare to socially distance—and you can walk from either Kismet or Robert Moses State Park, which should make for a sensational snapshot; the lighthouse’s outdoor Terrace Gift Shop and the first floor of its museum are also open daily.

 Sunken Forest Preserve is set behind sand dunes and has some trees estimated to be close to 300 years in age.
-To travel there directly, the last ferry to Sailor’s Haven from Sayville runs at 4:30 p.m. (sayvilleferry.com) Monday thru Friday, 5 p.m.
-Saturday-Sunday—but the forest is only about a 1.5-mile walk from the Cherry Grove dock, should you plan to start your hike there.
+The best way to travel there directly would normally be the ferry to Sailor’s Haven from Sayville (sayvilleferry.com), but currently the boats aren’t making the run—so until the trips are scheduled again, you’ll need to make the approximately 1.5-mile walk from the Cherry Grove dock, should you plan to hike there.

-With virtually no cars permitted on Fire Island (save official vehicles and residents with the proper paperwork), there are safe opportunities to pedal around the picturesque communities.
+With virtually no cars permitted on Fire Island, there are safe opportunities to pedal around the picturesque communities.
 It should be noted though, there are rules, including an 8 mph posted speed limit in most places.
 You’ll need to be ready to ride among pedestrians, so when approaching a walker, ring your bell or give a hardy "on your left" call.

 Be sure to check local codes on where bikes can be wheeled, as communities like Ocean Beach, Cherry Grove and Saltaire are among places where restrictions exist.
 Any posted rules should be observed.